hoangnmdev/hoangnmdev/README.md

 ### Hi there 👋
-- I'm currently learning about ICT stuff
+- I'm currently working on and learning about web development.